Spring Training Stats That Matter MLB

 Opponent Quality Is Key

 Every season, there are young prospects and potential breakouts who post gaudy spring numbers.
-But one key to evaluating that March stat line is opponent quality.
-If the hits and homers come off Double-A players pitching in the last few innings of games, it’s not nearly as impressive as hitting nukes off Max Scherzer and Justin Verlander.
+But one key to evaluating that March stat line is the opponents they're doing it against.